Front-Grodno/Front-Grodno-JS-course-2021/modules/react/theme-1.md

 5. Render blank message (Hello World) with `React`.

 To implement this task you could use react online `sandbox` (optional), or start to configure basic project build from `task 2`.
 Commit sandbox link to your repository.

+## Control Questions
+1. What is React?
+2. What is JSX?
+3. Can web browsers read `JSX` directly?